vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 ## 5- Model Training and Validation

-The model card contains a summary of the training and validation datasets as well as the validation results.
-There's also some info about the app.
+The model card contains a summary of the training and validation datasets as well as the validation and test results.
+There's also info about the app.
 Please refer to this document:<br>
 https://github.com/vbookshelf/Wheat-Head-Auto-Counter/blob/main/wheat-head-auto-counter-v1.0/Model-Card-and-App-Info%20v1.0.pdf

-All the project jupyter notebooks are stored in the folder called "Notebooks".
-There are four notebooks.
+There are many jupyter notebooks for this project.
+All are stored on Kaggle, so there's full traceability.
+Four of the main notebooks are stored in this repo in the folder called "Notebooks".<br>
-Each notebook was run either on Kaggle or on VAST.<br>
 https://github.com/vbookshelf/Wheat-Head-Auto-Counter/tree/main/wheat-head-auto-counter-v1.0/Notebooks

-Exp_05-Kaggle<br>
-The code to create 7 folds.
-Only fold 0 was used for training and validation.

-Exp_07-VAST<br>
+Exp_103<br>
-The code for training and validating the model.
+The code to train the model.

-Exp_09-Kaggle<br>
-The code for reviewing the val preds made by the model created in exp07.
-Demonstrates GPU nference using the Yolov5 detect.py workflow.

-Exp_11-Kaggle<br>
-The code for reviewing the val preds made by the model created in exp07.
-Demonstrates cpu inference using the Torch Hub workflow.
-This is the inference method that's used in the app.
+Exp_104<br>
+The code to test the model on the Shenzhen and Montgomery TB datasets.

+Exp_105<br>
+The code to locally validate the model on 20% of the data.

+Exp_106<br>
+The code to test the model on Child Chest X-Ray Pneumonia dataset.

+Exp_107<br>
+The code to test the model on the DA and DB Tuberculosis datasets.

 <br>